 - The Libraries will continue to offer extensive technology lending, in-library and curbside pickup for print circulation materials, and delivery of print materials to faculty offices.

 - Students, faculty and staff can now request print materials through the UTA Libraries ILL program.
 However, as not all libraries are lending yet, it may take longer to obtain materials.
-Overdue charges are currently being waived, although renewable items should be renewed prior to the due date.
-A full list of the policy updates for ILL can be found on the Libraries website.

 - Due to a seven-day quarantine period for print books returning to the Libraries, the print reserves will not be circulating.
 However, the Libraries will assist with locating Open Educational Resources, public-domain materials and library-licensed content.